 About a week ago I turned 48 years old, for the very first time.
 The country of my origin, the United States of America, turned 48 for exactly the 5th time less than a week later.
 When that thought occurred to me – in a public place, waiting to pay for beer and coffee – I smiled suddenly in the way that makes people around me nervous.
 I am passionate about sublimity and there’s something sublime about my journey coinciding so elegantly with the journey of a nation.
 How often are we in such perfect division with our origins?

 The last time America turned 48, in 1968, the United States was embroiled in the conflict in Vietnam.
-The nation was likewise entrenched in a culture war at home; it was a violent year for the civil rights movement.
+The nation was entrenched in a culture war at home.
+It was a violent year for the civil rights movement.
 Martin Luther King and Robert Kennedy were shot dead that year, the latter mere weeks before I was born.
 Lyndon Johnson decided not to run for president, and Richard Nixon became president instead.
 Frank Borman, James Lovell and William Anders circled the moon, becoming the first human beings ever to leave Earth orbit.
 The Packers won the second Super Bowl.
 NBC cut off the end of a Raider game to show Heidi.
 Captain Kirk and Lieutenant Uhura shared TV’s first interracial kiss.

 That was a really big deal at the time.